-In accordance with the Accounts and Audit Regulations 2015 and the Public Sector Internal Auditing Standards (PSIAS), the Head of Audit & Anti-Fraud, who is the Council's chief audit executive, is required to provide independent assurance and opinion on the adequacy and effectiveness of the Councils' risk management and control framework, and through the Internal Audit & Anti Fraud Service deliver an annual programme of risk based audit activity, including counter fraud and investigation activity and make recommendations for the improvement of the management of risk and control.
+In accordance with the Accounts and Audit Regulations 2015 and Global Internal Audit Standards [GIAS] (which superseded the Public Sector Internal Auditing Standards [PSIAS]), the Assistant Director Audit & Anti-Fraud, who is the Council's chief audit executive, is required to provide independent assurance and opinion on the adequacy and effectiveness of the Councils' risk management and control framework, and through the Internal Audit & Anti Fraud Service deliver an annual programme of risk based audit activity, including counter fraud and investigation activity and make recommendations for the improvement of the management of risk and control.

 The framework for identifying and managing risks consists of a series of Directorate Risk Registers that feed into an overarching Corporate Register.
-The Corporate Risk Register was reviewed and updated during 2023/24.
-The Corporate Risk Register is now presented at GARMS by the Managing Director and on 19 March 2024 it was published as a public document for the first time.
+The Corporate Risk Register was reviewed and updated during 2024/25.
+The Corporate Risk Register is now presented at GARMS by the Managing Director, this was presented to the committee in July 2024 and February 2025.
+In addition, each of the directorate risk registers was also presented to GARMS on one occasion during the year.

-The Head of Internal Audit & Anti-Fraud, having reviewed the available evidence, including the cumulative knowledge and experience from audit review of the systems and controls in place over many years, the results of previous audit work and the work completed in 2023/24, supported by other sources of assurance, is satisfied a reasonable conclusion can be drawn on the adequacy and effectiveness of the Council's governance arrangements, and that the Council has good foundations in place which generally conform with best practice that are fundamentally sound and fit for purpose.
+The Assistant Director, Audit & Anti-Fraud, having reviewed the available evidence, including the cumulative knowledge and experience from audit review of the systems and controls in place over many years, the results of previous audit work and the work completed in 2024/25, supported by other sources of assurance, is satisfied a reasonable conclusion can be drawn on the adequacy and effectiveness of the Council's governance arrangements, and that the Council has good foundations in place which generally conform with best practice that are fundamentally sound and fit for purpose.

-Reasonable assurance can be taken that the Council's risk management, internal control environment and governance processes were in operation during the year to 31 March 2024.
+Reasonable assurance can be taken that the Council's risk management, internal control environment and governance processes were in operation during the year to 31 March 2025.
 There are areas where improvements to enhance the Council's governance framework were identified, these have been recognised and improvement plans are in place.

-Full details of the assurance provided in this statement were provided within the Internal Audit Annual Report for 2023/24 which was considered by the GARMS Committee on 15 July '2024.
+Full details of the assurance provided in this statement are provided within the Internal Audit Annual Report 2024/25 which will be considered by the GARMS Committee on 22 July 2025.
 An outline of the rationale for the 'Reasonable' assurance opinion can be viewed here.

-There is a continuing need for the Council to move at pace to deliver new services to the community to mitigate the worst effects of the cost of living crisis.
+There is a continuing need for the Council to move at pace to deliver services to the community to mitigate the worst effects of the cost of living crisis.
 Experience gained through the pandemic response has developed our capacity to do this, but it is noted that change to service provision and restructuring of services does provide a challenge with which the governance arrangements must keep pace.
-The Reasonable assurance opinion provided here reflects that we have continued to carry out effective governance despite the challenges of the cost of living crisis following on from the huge disruption caused by Covid-19.
+The Reasonable assurance opinion provided here reflects that we have continued to carry out effective governance despite the challenges of the financial challenges and cost of living crisis.